Lesson 5 of 18

 The lead era didn't end cleanly.

 It's still in the soil, the paint, the pipes, and the people who lived through it.
-The exposure is ongoing.
-So is the damage.
+People are still getting exposed, and it's still doing damage.

 Support the mission to end lead poisoning.
 Get a FluoroSpec for someone you care about.